The Relative Fermionic Entropy in Two-Dimensional Rindler Spacetime: Fermionic entropies of general Gaussian states

 If~$\mathscr{C}$ and~$\mathscr{C}_0$ are unitarily equivalent, the same is true for~$T$ and~$T_0$.
 Therefore, the result of Proposition~\ref{prpvN} shows that the first two summands in~\eqref{Srel1} cancel each other, giving~\eqref{Srel2}. \QED

 \Thanks{{{\em{Acknowledgments:}} We would like to thank the German Science Foundation (DFG) for support.
-Furthermore, we would like to thank Max Chtchekourov, Stefano Galanda, Robert Jonsson, Simone Murro and Rainer Verch for helpful discussions related to the subject.
+Furthermore, we would like to thank Maximilian Chtchekourov, Stefano Galanda, Robert Jonsson, Simone Murro and Rainer Verch for helpful discussions related to the subject.
+We also extend our gratitude to the anonymous referee for their valuable feedback and constructive comments, which significantly improved the current form of the manuscript.